enniolimbach/LexRent/replit.md

 ## Overview

 LexRent is a legal tech application designed for Swiss tenants to analyze rental contracts and determine potential rent reductions based on Swiss rental law (Art.
 270a OR).
-The application uses OCR technology to extract contract data from uploaded documents, guides users through an interactive dialog to collect missing information, and performs legal calculations to assess rent adjustment possibilities.
+The application uses OCR technology to extract contract data from uploaded documents, guides users through an interactive dialog to collect missing information, performs legal calculations to assess rent adjustment possibilities, and automatically generates formal letters to landlords as downloadable PDFs.

-The system is built as a full-stack web application with a React frontend and Express backend, currently in Phase 1 (MVP with mock data) with plans to integrate real OCR services and complete calculation logic in Phase 2.
+The system is built as a full-stack web application with a React frontend and Express backend.
+All core features are implemented (Phases 1-4): file upload with OCR extraction, interactive dialog, legal calculation engine, and PDF letter generation.
+Future enhancements include real OCR integration and production deployment.

 ## User Preferences